X

 08/20 @ BAL: 5.1 IP, 8 H, 2 ER, 1 BB, 3 K

 Alexander continued his hot run with the Astros on Thursday, holding Baltimore to just two runs over five and a third innings.
 Alexander has picked his game up as of late, posting a 1.54 ERA through August thus far.
-It’s been an up and down year for Alexander, who began the season with the Athletics but was DFA’d in May and claimed by Houston.
+It’s been an up-and-down year for Alexander, who began the season with the Athletics but was DFA’d in May and claimed by Houston.
 Have the Astros found something in Alexander?

 An undrafted free agent out of college, Alexander signed with the Angels at age 24, making him old for rookie ball and ultimately old for all the levels throughout the minor leagues.
 He bounced around the minors for a few different organizations before finally making his big league debut at 29 with Milwaukee in 2022.

 That was the last time Alexander pitched in the majors prior to this season, though he was still toiling away in the minors waiting for his shot.
-Alexander works with four primary pitches, a sinker, a changeup, a four-seam fastball, and a sweeper.
+Alexander works with four primary pitches: a sinker, a changeup, a four-seam fastball, and a sweeper.
 He has thrown the occasional cutter or slider this season, but he’s thrown under 10 pitches total for each offering, so those aren’t a big part of his game.

 His most used pitch this season has been the sinker, throwing it 38.3% of the time.
 He used it slightly less on Thursday against the Orioles, throwing it just 31% of the time.
 A 91.1 mph offering, Alexander’s sinker is on the softer end of things in terms of velocity, ranking in just the 12th percentile for fastball velo.
 Batters have clobbered this pitch as well, hitting .325 off Alexander’s sinker along with a .458 SLG and a .372 wOBA.

 The expected stats are somehow even worse, with a .344 xBA, .493 xSLG, and a .394 xwOBA.
 Alexander also has a comically low 4.6% whiff rate with his sinker.
 Sinkers are not known for being strikeout pitches, but a sub-5% whiff rate is microscopic.
-Between the low velocity and poor outcomes it would be easy to write off Alexander’s fastball as a dud, but he does have some exceptional movement with this pitch.
+Between the low velocity and poor outcomes, it would be easy to write off Alexander’s fastball as a dud, but he does have some exceptional movement with this pitch.

 Alexander’s next most used pitch has been the changeup, which he’s thrown 32.3% of the time this season.
-The changeup has been Alexander’s best pitch, stymieing batters for a .164 AVG, .373 SLG, and a .259 wOBA on the year.
+The changeup has been Alexander’s best pitch, stymying batters for a .164 AVG, .373 SLG, and a .259 wOBA on the year.
 The expected stats support these results as well, with a .174 xBA, .330 xSLG, and a .253 xwOBA.
 It’s also been an excellent strikeout offering, with Alexander sporting an impressive 41.4% whiff rate with his changeup this season.
 He only got six whiffs in this start against Baltimore, but five of them were with the changeup.

 An 80.3 mph offering, Alexander’s changeup is noteworthy for its exceptional movement.
 He has plus vertical drop and horizontal break with the pitch, giving it a unique shape that can be tough for batters to pick up.
 Here are a few examples of the pitch.